Thanks for visiting my About page. If you’re ever in the Oklahoma area, you might find me:

 - Searching for whimsy in unlikely places

 I have always been a little on the strange side, in case you were wondering.
 Although, if you’ve read my books, you probably know that.
-If not, you can kind of tell from the picture.
+If not, you can kind of tell from the pictures.
 Am I right?

 - Fact: I once ate part of a giant cockroach (not on purpose).

-- Fact: I’ve had many different job titles, including scare actor, children’s librarian, Peace Corps Volunteer and French instructor.
+- Fact: I’ve had many different job titles, including scare actor, children’s librarian, Peace Corps Volunteer, and French instructor.
 The list goes on, but my favorite job title is author!

-- Fact: If you eat a whole shrimp for the first time and think, “Hmm, why is this so crunchy?,” you’re doing it wrong.
+- Fact: If you eat a whole shrimp for the first time and think, “Hmm, why is this so crunchy?” you’re doing it wrong.
 What can I say?
 I’ve led a very sheltered life (in culinary terms).